WaffoKom/my_portfolio/README.md

 - `lint`: Runs ESLint to detect and fix errors in the TypeScript code.
 - `preview`: Launches a preview version of the application using Vite.

-To run a script, open a terminal and type `npm run script-name`, for example:
+To run a script, open a terminal and type `pnpm run script-name`, for example:

 - `pnpm run dev` This will launch the application in development mode using Vite.